Breaking: Rivers Sole Administrator Ibas Releases Statement as Fubara Set to Return as Governor

 • Rivers State Administrator Vice Admiral Ibok-Ete Ibas (retd.) declared that President Tinubu’s mandate to stabilise the state and restore democracy was achieved

-• Ibas commended RSIEC for conducting transparent local government elections and promised a government review of the report with a white paper to follow
+• Ibas commended RSIEC for conducting transparent local government elections and promised a government review of the report, with a white paper to follow

 • RSIEC Chairman Dr Mike Odey hailed the polls as a “historic achievement,” noting they were concluded within 30 days, a first in Nigeria’s electoral history

-Port Hacourt, Rivers state - Rivers State Administrator, Vice Admiral Ibok-Ete Ekwe Ibas (retd.), has declared that the mandate handed to him by President Bola Ahmed Tinubu had been “sufficiently achieved,” following the restoration of democratic governance at the grassroots level.
+Port Harcourt, Rivers state - Rivers State Administrator, Vice Admiral Ibok-Ete Ekwe Ibas (retd.), has declared that the mandate handed to him by President Bola Ahmed Tinubu had been “sufficiently achieved,” following the restoration of democratic governance at the grassroots level.

 Speaking on Friday, September 13, at Government House, Port Harcourt, during the formal presentation of the report of the just-concluded local government elections by the Rivers State Independent Electoral Commission (RSIEC), Ibas recalled that Tinubu had tasked him with stabilising the state and restoring institutions.